-- strengthen research and training on family planning in Europe and in the developing countries.
+- call for the development of family planning in the policy dialogue conducted with aid recipients; - provide technical assistance to help the countries frame sustainable policies on family planning and strengthen institutional and local management capacity in this field; - strengthen research and training of ACP nationals on family planning.
 To guarantee the implementation of family planning under ideal conditions with a view to efficacy and efficiency, priority should go to: - developing research in this field, particularly operational research; - strengthening, through a major training and education drive, the capital of specialised human resources in this field available both in Europe and in the recipient countries; - speeding up the development of services offered in the way of family planning and reproductive health by facilitating their incorporation into existing health policies; - offering more appropriate and better targeted financial support and technical assistance; - focusing efforts: Given the limitations on means, spreading the schemes too thinly harms efficiency.
-It is, therefore, important to agree on focusing means both on geographical areas and on certain types of family planning programme; - the aid will be granted as a priority to countries with a high population growth rate which have expressed a clear desire to implement population policies; and - improving co-ordination and complementarity with EU Member States and other major donors.
+It is, therefore, important to agree on focusing means both on geographical areas and on certain types of family planning programme;

+- the aid will be granted as a priority to countries with a high population growth rate which have expressed a clear desire to implement population policies; and - improving co-ordination and complementarity with EU Member States and other major donors.